Antelope Application Strategies With Huntin’ Fool

 **2023 tags issued were not available at the time this article was written.
 Total tags issued in 2022 were used for 2023 estimates for New Mexico and Nevada.

-When it comes to antelope, Arizona holds the title of the highest Boone & Crockett entry ratio to tags allocated.
+When it comes to antelope, Arizona holds the title of the highest Boone and Crockett entry ratio to tags allocated.
 Arizona has produced 11 of the top 20 all-time bucks.
 These statistics are particularly impressive considering the Grand Canyon State has an estimated population of less than 10,000 speed goats.
 Contrast those numbers with Wyoming’s herd of around 400,000 antelope with no top 15 entries in Boone and Crockett’s all-time scores and you can see why Arizona is such a special place to hunt antelope.
-However, the good part of the Arizona antelope story comes to a screeching halt once draw odds are taken into consideration.
-If you want to stand in line for one of these coveted tags, you’ll need to recognize that antelope points for Arizona’s best units are measured in decades versus years.
-In light of that, I recommend a multi-state strategy for all serious antelope hunters who are looking to find an 80″+ trophy.

-A female hunter with an antelope she harvested
+A female hunter with an antelope she harvested.

 New Mexico’s behemoth speed goats should be high on the list too since there are no bonus points and the non-refundable price to apply is incredibly low.
-New Mexico comes in second to Wyoming on the all-time B&C entries list at a total of 800.
+New Mexico comes in second to Wyoming on the all-time Boone and Crockett entries list at a total of 800.
 The three biggest antelope taken in the lower 48 over the last three years were taken in The Land of Enchantment.
-New Mexico also boasts the current world record antelope, a giant scoring 96 4/8” taken in 2013.
-If a giant antelope is high on your hunting bucket list, you should definitely be applying in New Mexico in spite of the terrible draw odds.

 The trophy table provides some insight on the remaining states, like Nevada, that traditionally produce huge bucks.
 In most cases, the cost of applying and the number of years it takes to draw the best tags doesn’t make sense unless you are already applying in that state for other species and fronting the sunk costs of purchasing the non-refundable hunting licenses.